dprog-philippe-docourt/django-flexipages/README.md

 * automatic RSS feeds
 * contact form
 * pagination of blocks of contents
-* ability to interpret page item content as JSON
-* ability to interpret page item content as reStructuredText
-* ability to interpret page item content as Markdown
 * ability to inject dynamic context (via API calls) to any rendered page in order to insert dynamic contents into a static page